signalogic/SigDL/README.md

 1. Deep learning model compression for real-time IoT and Edge embedded systems

-2. Deep learning model acceleration of training and testing in servers
+2. Deep learning model acceleration of training and testing in cloud and private servers

 Functionality includes: